 Arcachon Bay is a good system to illustrate and study these questions.
 It is a typical tidal lagoon with a cape sheltering most of the system and with freshwater inputs.
 Previous studies performed on free-living intertidal fauna demonstrated that the salinity gradient was not the only driver of the distribution of pelagic (Vincent 2002) and benthic communities (Bachelet & Dauvin 1993; Blanchet et al. 2004).
 Arcachon Bay also supports the highest production of Manila clam Ruditapes philippinarum in France and periodically sustains a small cockle (Cerastoderma edule) fishery also.

-Both bivalves are susceptible to pathological conditions.
+Both bivalves undergo pathologies.
 Perkinsosis (Perkinsus olseni) is very prevalent in Manila clams in the whole bay, with no detected gradient (Dang et al. 2010).
-In 2005, a new disease of the bivalve, brown muscle disease (BMD), was described for the first time (Dang et al. 2008).
+Recently, in 2005, a new disease of the bivalve, Brown Muscle Disease (BMD). was described for the first time (Dang et al. 2008).
 The infectious agent is still unknown, although a virus is suspected (Dang et al. 2009).
 Finally, trematodes are abundant, mostly in cockles.
 An assemblage of 13 trematode species was identified in previous studies (Desclaux et al. 2002; de Montaudouin et al. 2009) but the distribution of these parasites at the lagoon scale remains unknown.
-Trematodes induce a less severe impact on their cockle hosts than that observed in Manila clams infected with perkinsosis and BMD, except when the intensity (number of parasite individuals per infected host (Bush et al. 1997)) becomes high in cockles infected as second intermediate hosts (Desclaux et al. 2004) or when the cockle is the first intermediate host (Jonsson & André 1992; Thieltges 2006).
+Trematodes induce a less severe impact on their cockle hosts than that observed in Manila clams infected with Perkinsosis and BMD, except when the intensity (number of parasite individuals per infected host (Bush et al. 1997)) becomes high in cockles infected as second intermediate hosts (Desclaux et al. 2004) or when the cockle is the first intermediate host (Jonsson & André 1992; Thieltges 2006).

-Our specific aims were: (i) to describe a series of biotic and abiotic factors in Arcachon Bay in order to identify homogeneous entities, i.e. groups of stations that were defined by similar environmental characteristics with (salinity, temperature, emersion rate, grain-size median, seagrass biomass); (ii) to assess levels of infection in cockles and clams; and (iii) to identify environmental factors correlated with the various diseases.
+Our specific aims were: 1) to describe a series of biotic and abiotic factors in Arcachon Bay in order to identify homogeneous entities, i.e. groups of stations that were defined by similar environmental characteristics with (salinity, temperature, emersion rate, grain-size median, seagrass biomass); 2) to assess levels of infection in cockles and clams; and 3) to identify environmental factors correlated with the various diseases.
 The general aim was to explore whether it is possible to identify 'hot spots' (accumulation of infections) or 'refuge areas' (sites free of pathogens) by measuring biotic and/or abiotic factors.

-Study Site
+Study site

-Arcachon Bay (44°40' N, 1°10 W) is a macrotidal (tidal range = 0.9-4.9) coastal lagoon situated on the south-western coast of France.
-This 156-km2 ecosystem is connected to the Atlantic Ocean by a 2- to 3-km-wide and 12-km-long channel.
-Channels represent 41 km2 of the lagoon surface and penetrate between large intertidal areas (115 km2).
-A significant proportion of these tidal flats (46 km2) is covered by Zostera noltii seagrass beds (Plus et al. 2010).
-Arcachon Bay receives freshwater inputs from the northeast and south but mainly from a river (Leyre) located in the southeastern end of the lagoon.
+Arcachon Bay (44°40'N, 1°10W) is a macrotidal (tidal range = 0.9-4.9) coastal lagoon situated on the South Western coast of France.
+This 156-km ecosystem is connected to the Atlantic Ocean by a 2-3-km wide and 12-km long channel.
+Channels represent 41 km of the lagoon surface and penetrate between large intertidal areas (115 km).
+A significant proportion of these tidal flats (46 km) is covered by Zostera noltii seagrass beds (Plus et al. 2010).
+Arcachon Bay receives freshwater inputs from the North-East and south but mainly from a river (Leyre) located in the South-Eastern end of the lagoon.
 The balance between marine and freshwater inputs and the slow renewal of water by tides induce salinity and temperature gradients (Robert et al. 1987).

-Material and Methods
+Materials and Methods